1.1 Who should read this practice note?

 Using social media internally could be both an efficient form of communication and an effective method of learning and development.

-Corporate forums or weblogs for example may drive innovation and boost employee morale.
-Examples include Yammer or Tibbr.
+For example, corporate forums or weblogs, such as Yammer and Tibbr, may drive innovation and boost employee morale.

 5 Benefits and risks of using social media

-Several of the benefits and risks of engaging in social media activities have already been highlighted but set out below are some of the most significant benefits, and areas of social media activity which present the highest risk to you and your business.
+Several of the benefits and risks of engaging in social media activities have already been highlighted.
+Set out below are some of the most significant benefits, and areas of social media activity which present the highest risk to you and your business.

-Engaging in social media can be used to raise the profile, and general awareness, of yourself and your practice.
+Engaging in social media can be used to raise the profile, and general awareness, of you and your practice.

 5.1.2 Engagement with clients

-Quantifying the benefits of engaging in social media activities is not always easy, but you should bear in mind that some clients may expect to be able to communicate in this way, either now or in the future.
+Quantifying the benefits of engaging in social media activities is not always easy, but you should bear in mind that some clients may expect (or may do so in the future) to be able to communicate via social media platforms.